soham-k-11/Human_Activity_Detection/README.md

 * **Efficient Data Transmission:** Leverages the on-board u-blox NINA-W102 on Arduino Nano 33 Iot for efficient communication with the server.

 * **THE LSTM Model:** A pre-trained, robust LSTM model hosted on the server for intelligent activity classification.
+(99% train-val-test).

 * **Instant Predictions:** Experience near-instantaneous activity predictions, enabling dynamic and responsive applications.